FAQs

 I have nasal polyps, why can I not smell?

-When you smell something, like a flower, tiny particles from the air travel to the upper part of your nose and interact with special smell cells called receptors in the olfactory mucosa.
-This area is high up inside your nose.
+When you smell something, tiny particles from the air travel to the upper part of your nose, where they interact with special cells called receptors in the olfactory mucosa.
+This area is located high up inside the nose and is responsible for detecting scents.

 My polyps were operated on, and they did not come back.
 Why do I still not smell properly?

-Even after surgery to remove nasal polyps, the inflammation in your olfactory mucosa (smell region) caused by CRS can remain.
-This ongoing inflammation can still reduce your sense of smell.
+Even after surgery to remove nasal polyps, the inflammation in the olfactory mucosa (the smell region) caused by CRS can persist.
+This ongoing inflammation may continue to affect your sense of smell.

-To help improve this, it is important to keep using corticosteroid nasal sprays daily as they reduce inflammation in the smell area.
-In some cases, corticosteroid tablets, such as prednisolone, may temporarily improve your sense of smell, but these are usually only used for short periods due to side effects.
+To help improve this, it is important to continue using corticosteroid nasal sprays daily or biologics as prescribed by your doctor, as they help reduce inflammation in the smell area.
+In some cases, corticosteroid tablets like prednisolone may temporarily improve your sense of smell, but they are generally used for short periods due to their potential side effects.
+Keeping up with prescribed treatments is key to managing CRS-related smell issues.

 Will medical or surgical treatment of CRS improve my smell?